Tosta-Mista/DunDef_Linux_Fix/README.md

 # Dungeon Defender Eternity Fix
 ## Purpose
 - Quick fix for Dungeon Defender Eternity on Linux.
-This scripts should work on all Linux flavours.
-If you use "pacman" as package manager the PandaFix doesn't work for the moment.<br />
+This scripts should work on all Linux flavours.<br />
-- I'm looking for all package needed on ArchLinux to complete this Fix...
-But you can try the SymLinkFix.<br />
-- ArchLinux, Gentoo and other linux flavours testers are welcome! => Open an issue with your result.
-Thanks in advance.<br />
+ArchLinux, Gentoo and other linux flavours testers are welcome! => Open an issue with your result.<br /> Thanks in advance.<br />

 ## How to use
 ### Download the script